kailash-manasarovar/statement/docs/timeline/2023/january.md

 - When we are alone a little later, I mention to Trish that the trumpet teacher is the same guy we saw in Benijembla.
 - Trish gets angry and changes the subject.
 - **I'm never invited to walk again.** In fact, I'm cut off completely from the English ladies walking group.
 It's shocking to me actually and I can't figure it out at all.
 I'm offended.
-- I still see Christine now and then for lunch, however.
+- I still see Christine now and then for lunch, however, as if everything's ok.
 - I now believe they saw no option but to exclude me, as they were surprised about how much I had noticed already, and would not want me going along each week babbling on about the terror they were well aware was planned and set up for me by local people they knew.
+- It would be embarrassing for them and probably make them feel guilty.
+So they stopped inviting me to come walking.

 ## Chamber music classes continue